-If you are registering as a sole trader, which you can learn more about in this blog post, you will still need to register for Self Assessment in the same way described above.
+If you are registering as a sole trader, you will still need to register for Self Assessment in the same way described above.
 When you register as a sole trader, you need to give your business a name.
 This can be your own name, or it could be a unique business name.

 You don’t need to worry about registering your business with Companies House, but you will need to follow a few simple rules.
 Just make sure you don’t choose a name of another business, especially if that business is in the same industry as you!
 This seems obvious, but we need to cover all bases!

 You also can’t put things like LTD or PLC in the name, as these are reserved for limited companies and public limited companies respectively.
-Find out more about these business types by clicking here.
 You can also find out more about picking a name for your business by checking the Gov.UK page about registering as a sole trader.